justinlm/LuaTask/README.md

 # LuaTask

-A lua task library,  implement with one thead one luaVM, support communication to each other and timer.
+A lua task library,  implement with one thread one luaVM, support communication to each other.
 And use lua coroutine make async event simple.

 # Dependencies